-Q: What’s the difference between Alpha arbutin and Hydroquinone?
+Q: What’s the difference between alpha arbutin and hydroquinone?.

 A: To give a simple answer.
 Alpha arbutin and beta arbutin are all naturally extracted from bear berries.
-While Hydroquinone is synthetically made in the lab.
+While hydroquinone is synthetically made in the lab.

-Q: Is Hydroquinone really safe for the skin?
+Q: Is hydroquinone really safe for the skin?.

-A: Although there hasn’t been any solid clinical evidence to hydroquinone is harmful to humans, however, possible side effects may occur, especially if you have sensitive skin.
+A: Although there hasn’t been any solid clinical evidence to hydroquinone being harmful to humans, however, possible side effects may occur, especially if you have sensitive skin.
 Which is important to know your skin type.

 Side effects like:

 - Burning and stinging.

 - Black discolorations (especially if you’re an African-American).